unrealwork/atsd-use-cases/Expatriation/README.md

 The data published by the Federal Register requires an intermediate ETL step in order to be available for analysis.
 This extraction-transformation-loading procedure is implemented by a [web crawler](https://github.com/axibase/atsd-data-crawlers/tree/irs-expatriation-data-crawler#irs-expatriation-statistics-data-crawler) built specifically for the task of tracking Federal Register publications for new expatriation data releases.

-The Web Crawler operates according to the following workflow:
+The Web Crawler operates according to this workflow:

 ![](Images/crawler-flow.png)